Talkleingit/Anomaly-detection-server/README.md

 <!-- Features-and-Functionality -->
 ## Features and Functionality
- The server expects to receive from the user a CSV file with all features the user would like to test.
-The user specifies which algorithm he wishes the server to use
+ The server expects to receive from the user a CSV file with all features the user would like to test.The user also specifies which algorithm he wishes the server to use
  (Regression or Hybrid).
-Then the server commands the
+Then the server using a CLI component designed with the command behavioural design pattern executes the given commands by the user.
+The data given by the user is proccessed by the learnNormal method